nobitagit/polymer-slidenav/README.md

 `slidenav/is-open`            | Sliding animation is complete and navbar is **open**.
 `slidenav/is-closed`          | Sliding animation is complete and navbar is **closed**.

+Refer to [this logger](http://nobitagit.github.io/polymer-slidenav/demos/demo-events.html) to see a demo of these events.

 ## Development

 In order to run it locally you'll need to fetch some dependencies and a basic server setup.